Renault Fluence Z.E. – Click above for high-res image gallery

 What is Better Place's best argument to the OEMs to get them to consider battery swapping?
 The economic case:

-They've been in an abusive relationship for many, many year with the fuel providers.
+Need proof?
+How about the domestic automakers that went broke while oil company stocks are still tremendously undervalued, according to some investment analysts.
+Need more proof?
+Keep an eye out and see what happens in the next few years.
+We'll be watching, too.They've been in an abusive relationship for many, many year with the fuel providers.
 This is an opportunity for them to look at the business model differently and say, "we can make money, not necessarily only on thousands of dollars on the vehicle."
 They've been giving away so much money on fuel.